Healing in the Valley: How Faith, Therapy, and Internal Family Systems Are Transforming Grief

 Monday, May 5th, 2025

-It’s been just over two months since I first opened up about the heartbreaking loss of my mother — and nearly three months to the day since she passed.
-Since then, life has been a mix of slow healing, small victories, and unexpected waves of emotion.
-And if I’m being honest?
-The journey has been anything but linear.
+It’s been just over two months since I first opened up about the heartbreaking loss of my mother.
+It’s nearly three months since she passed.
+Since that day, life has been a mix of slow healing, small victories, and unexpected waves of emotion.
+Honestly, my journey has been anything but linear.

 As a Christian therapist, I teach my clients that healing takes time.
-Living it, though, is another story — a daily lesson in humility, grace, and fierce perseverance.
+Living it is another matter.
+It’s a daily lesson in humility, grace, and fierce perseverance.

 Today, I want to share a glimpse of what the past few months have looked like.
-My prayer is that it encourages you, especially if you're walking through grief, big life transitions, or rediscovering who you are after a season of loss.
+My prayer is that it encourages you, especially if you're walking through grief, experiencing big life transitions, or rediscovering who you are after a significant loss.

 Staying Grounded in the Valley

-One of the biggest challenges after deep loss is staying anchored in healthy rhythms — even when your heart feels heavy.
+One of the biggest challenges after a deep loss is staying anchored in healthy rhythms, even when your heart feels heavy.

-Over the past three months, I’ve leaned into the practices that keep me steady:
+Over the past three months, I’ve leaned into practices that keep me steady:

-Breathwork and nervous system regulation (hello acupressure mat & infrared heating pad)
+Engaging in breathwork and nervous system regulation (hello acupressure mat & infrared heating pad).

 Some days these rhythms feel like lifelines.
-Other days, like dragging a weighted blanket uphill.
-But either way, I keep showing up — because healing doesn’t happen by accident.
+Other days, they feel like dragging a weighted blanket uphill.
+Either way, I keep showing up.
+Healing doesn’t happen by accident.

-But here’s the truth I’ve learned to trust: Healing doesn’t happen in one big dramatic moment.
-It unfolds in small, stubborn acts of faith — day by day, second by second.
+Here’s a truth I’ve learned to trust: Healing doesn’t happen in one big dramatic moment.
+It unfolds in small, stubborn acts of faith, day by day, second by second.

 Facing Old Patterns with Compassion and Responsibility

 My body and mind started craving comfort in ways I hadn’t leaned into in years.
 I found myself reaching for Tate’s gluten-free cookies, Pipcorn cheese balls, and anything crunchy or sweet enough to numb the ache.
-There were moments I felt the pull to drink, to light up a joint — not for fun, but like I used to growing up… to escape.
-At one point, I even had the urge to shave my head again — an old symbolic attempt to shed everything I was carrying.
+At times, I felt the urge to drink, to light up a joint — not for fun, but as I used to growing up… to escape.
+At one point, I even considered shaving my head again, an old symbolic attempt to shed everything I was carrying.

-(And yes… ThredUp may still be part of my emotional processing toolkit.
-SMH.)
+And yes… ThredUp may still be part of my emotional processing toolkit.

-But instead of spiraling into guilt or shame, I practiced what I so often offer my clients: I paused.
-I breathed.
-I asked:
+Instead of spiraling into guilt or shame, I practiced what I often offer my clients: pausing.
+I breathed and asked:

 “What part of me is reaching for this?”

-That one question shifted everything.
-It helped me respond not with avoidance, but with compassion and accountability.
-It reminded me that I’m not just a therapist — I’m a woman walking out her own sanctification story, one surrendered step at a time.
+That single question shifted everything.
+It helped me respond not with avoidance but with compassion and accountability.
+It reminded me that I’m not just a therapist; I’m a woman walking out her own sanctification journey, one surrendered step at a time.

 This compassionate self-inquiry is the heart of Internal Family Systems (IFS) therapy, developed by Dr. Richard Schwartz.
-And as a Christian therapist, the more I study it, the more I see God’s fingerprint all over it:
+As a Christian therapist, the more I study it, the more I see God’s fingerprint all over it:

 Father, Son, Holy Spirit — One Being, three expressions.
 We, too, are one person with many parts — some hurting, some hiding, some holy — all worthy of healing.

-Because healing isn’t just about naming what hurt us.
-It’s about asking what we’ll do with that pain now.
+Healing isn’t just about naming what hurt us.
+It’s about asking what we’ll do with that pain now:

 Will I numb or renew?
 Escape or engage?
 Blame or build?

 Healing is not a performance.
 It’s a posture of surrender.
-And it’s in that surrender that we remember who we’ve always been in Christ:
+In that surrender, we remember who we’ve always been in Christ:

 Fearfully and wonderfully made.